 Let’s start with the lights!
 Christmas is one of the prettiest times of the year in Canada.
 Our cities and towns are lit up with colourful Christmas lights both public and private.
 Every year there seems to be something more spectacular than the last.

-Music is one of my favourite parts of the season.
 Many churches host Christmas choirs and sing-alongs and readings of A Christmas Carol.
 Handel’s Messiah is an old standard at this time of year.
 There are also Christmas musical revues, carol concerts and even a black-light theatre show with a Christmas theme by the Famous People Players.
-Big-name Canadian singers host musical shows during Christmas in Canada and of course there’s the well-loved Nutcracker ballet in Toronto and Ross Betty's Fractured Fairy Tales.
+Big-name Canadian singers host musical shows during Christmas in Canada and of course there’s the well-loved Nutcracker ballet in Toronto and Ross Petty's Fractured Fairy Tales.

 Feeling nostalgic?
 Want to celebrate “Christmas past’?
 Staff members at Ontario history museums are busy like elves in late November decorating the houses up for Christmas in the style of the time period specific to the building.
 They also host events like concerts or breakfast with Santa.
 Kids can enjoy Christmas-themed craft workshops.

 Most cities and towns host Christmas craft shows where you can pick up that perfect souvenir of your trip to Canada.
 One of the biggest is the One of Kind Christmas Show in Toronto, which features Canada’s finest artists and artisans, or Signature in Ottawa, but you can also find Christmas bazaars with handmade crafts in churches all across the country.
 Often these include a “Christmas tea” which means a lunch at a reasonable price with baked goodies and tea or coffee…YUM.